hexlesserthan3/kernelctf/minesweeper/minesweeperq.md

 # Don't get blown away.
+QUESTION: The bombs are far apart but the numbers should help.
+Right?

 PLEASE remove the print bombs part!!!! in the final python code. (code itself could be more obscure)

 ## placement of the incorrect numbers